The Wild Side of Singapore (and no, we’re not talking about the zoo)

 Image Credit Farmart Centre

-You can also participate in Uncle William’s educational farm tour too as he shares his passion in quail farming and fun facts about farming in Singapore.
+You can also participate in Uncle William’s educational farm tour too as he shares his passion for quail farming and fun facts about farming in Singapore.

 And when you’re hungry, stop at the food area and indulge in local barbecue seafood and other delicious hawker fares.